Known for its museums, architecture and annual Oktoberfest beer celebration, Munich is an exciting place to travel for a city break or a longer stay!

 - Cortiina – Walking distance to Viktualienmarkt, a stylish stay with an amazing on-site wine bar and restaurant.

-- Flushing Meadows – Nearby many thriving restaurants and bars in the Glockenbach district (one of my favorite areas of Munich with super cool bars and music) this chic hotel has a fabulous rooftop bar and spacious rooms.
+- Flushing Meadows – Nearby many thriving restaurants and bars in the Glockenbach district (one of my favourite areas of Munich with super cool bars and music) this chic hotel has a fabulous rooftop bar and spacious rooms.

 Visiting Munich always leaves me with a smile on my face.
 The punctual yet laid-back energy keeps me coming back for more…or wait, maybe it’s the beer doing that!